comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 The first version of a prototype will not include hardware wallet (e.g. Ledger Nano S) support.
 In previous products we focused on swaps directly from and to cold storage, however, this does not concern a large enough user base to support it in the initial version.
 Furthermore, hardware wallets add certain restrictions (forced user-interaction to sign transactions) that might conflict with the current prototol design.
+Using the wallets of the standard implementations (monerod and bitcoind) is the easiest, most straightforward starting point.
 Hardware wallet support can be added at a later point if requested as feature by the community.

 ## Possible Solutions